KlimuBot/KlimuAPI/README.md

     <tr>
         <td>return</td>
         <td>List of Channels</td>
-        <td>A 200 ok with the channels as a JSON if created or a 400 bad request if they weren't.</td>
+        <td>A 201 created with the channels as a JSON if created or a 400 bad request if they weren't.</td>
     </tr>
 </table>

 <br>

-### 2.6 PUT REQUEST - Update a Channel
+#### 2.6 PUT REQUEST - Update a Channel

 ---